-For each grid and existing time period, the ice velocity magnitude (vv), its components (vx, vy), and the corresponding error estimates (ex, ey) are provided in Geographic Tagged Image File Format (GeoTIFF).
-For easy visualization we provide a JPEG image of the velocity magnitude.
-Also included, you should find an ASCII formatted metadata file containing source satellite acquisition information.
+For each grid and existing time period, the ice velocity magnitude (vv), its components (vx, vy), and the corresponding error estimates (ex, ey) are provided in cloud optimized Geographic Tagged Image File Format (GeoTIFF).
+JPEG images of velocity magnitude (vv) are provided as well as an ASCII formatted metadata file containing source satellite acquisition information.